top of page

 On the surface, the economic rationale for immigration remains clear.
 According to Immigration, Refugees, and Citizenship Canada (IRCC), immigration is "essential to Canada’s economic growth," with immigrants bringing a diverse set of skills, work experience, and education.
 Canada’s aging population and declining birth rates have led to a heavy reliance on immigration to fill labour shortages in key sectors, including healthcare, agriculture, and skilled trades.

-In response to these concerns, the government began signaling a more targeted and responsive immigration approach.
+In response to these concerns, the government began signalling a more targeted and responsive immigration approach.
 In a Nov.
 2024 interview, IRCC told CIVILIAN Magazine that "consultation" with provinces and territories is essential to developing a nuanced immigration system.
 At that time, there was a concerted effort to make immigration responsive to labor market needs, signalling a shift towards prioritizing specific industries.

 "Supporting the Canadian economy continues to be a key priority of the 2025–2027 Levels Plan, as the economic class represents the largest proportion of admissions each year, reaching nearly 62% by 2027," explained Immigration, Refugees and Citizenship Canada (IRCC), in a statement attributed to former Minister Marc Miller’s office.